-Common car accident injuries can be either debilitating or merely a nuisance, but either way, if you are injured in a car accident, there’s no doubt it will disrupt the daily ebb and flow of your routine.
-This is why personal injury lawsuits, and personal injury attorneys, are here: so that after a car accident, you can obtain the compensation you need to help get your life back on track.
+Common car accident injuries can be either debilitating or merely a nuisance, but either way, if you’ve found yourself victim to rear ended collision injuries, these injuries will more than likely start to disrupt the daily ebb and flow of your routine.
+At Greenwald Law Firm, our Shreveport car accident attorneys can help you can obtain the compensation you need to help get your life back on track.

-Here are the most common car accident injuries, and what you can do to avoid them:
+Here are the most common rear-ended collision injuries, and what you can do to avoid them:

 These are by far the most common car accident injury.
 You may receive cuts from the impact of your vehicle or the other vehicle, or you might be stricken with loose projectiles in the car, such as your phone.
 Either way, scrapes, and cuts can be painful and pose a risk of infection or other complications.

 Of all the common car accident injuries, head injuries are potentially the most dangerous.

 Traumatic brain injuries or other brain injuries can cause immediate complications that last far into the future.
 These injuries might occur if you hit your head during the collision, or if your airbag forces your head back into your seat, or if any projectiles strike you on the head.

 If traumatic brain injuries or other head injuries are not treated properly, they could lead to long-term problems with brain function, including memory and focus.
 You could have trouble sleeping, or have frequent headaches.